fort mason night market

 Transamerica Redwood Park hosts lunchtime concerts beneath its 50 redwood trees

-From May through September, this hidden downtown park beneath San Francisco’s Transamerica Pyramid feels like a secret neighborhood find, especially on Saturdays when they host free outdoor concerts from 12–2 p.m. on a small wooden stage beneath a grove of towering redwood trees.
+From May through September, in the shadow of San Francisco’s famous Transamerica Pyramid, Saturday concerts unfurl from 12–2 p.m. on a small wooden stage beneath a grove of towering redwood trees.

 Civic Center Soundtrack